 Rome House

 Text supplied by Ora

-This project demonstrates a remodel and interior design updates to a post and beam 1953 hillside home in Mount Washington, Los Angeles.
+This project showcases a mid-century remodel and interior design update to a 1953 post and beam hillside home in Mount Washington, Los Angeles.
+The original 880-square-foot residence retained many original features and had strong bones, but it needed a thoughtful renovation.

+Rome House